kyma-incubator/compass/docs/architecture/runtime-agent-contract.md

 ## Configuring the runtime

 Runtime Agent periodically requests for the configuration of its Runtime from the Management Plane.
 Changes in the configuration for the Runtime are applied by the Runtime Agent on the Runtime.
 To fetch the Runtime configuration the Runtime Agent calls `applicationsForRuntime(runtimeId: ID!)` query offered by [Director](../terminology.md#mp-director).
-The response for the query contains list of Applications assigned for the Runtime.
+The response for the query contains a list of Applications assigned for the Runtime.

 Runtime Agent reports back to the Director the Runtime specific LabelDefinitions that represent runtime configuration together with their values.